 Bhutan is one of the blessed countries to have seasonal variations.
 You can find distinct months of summer, winter, spring and fall, making the climate in Bhutan magical and a perfect year-round destination.
 Perfect for travel in any season, Bhutan offers something unique to visitors depending on the time of their arrival.
 The best time to visit Bhutan is during the spring months of March to May when the valleys come alive with flowers in bloom.
-Be it in its festivals or festivities, clear skies and glimpses to the Himalayan peaks, flourishing Himalayan flora and fauna, or simply beautiful snowfall, Bhutan ensures you have a great time amidst nature and all its beautiful offsprings and take back home a memory you will preserve for your lifetime.
+Be it in its festivals or festivities, clear skies and glimpses to the Himalayan peaks, flourishing Himalayan flora and fauna, or simply beautiful snowfall.
+Bhutan ensures you have a great time amidst nature and all its beautiful offsprings and take back home a memory you will preserve for your lifetime.
 June to August is considered the low season due to the rains, which makes trekking less of an option.

 The three regions of Bhutan experience significantly distinct climatic conditions, where in the northern regions of Bhutan remains perpetually cold and frosty with snow-capped peaks and mountains, the central region fluctuates between dry summers and cool winters and the southern Bhutan that witnesses a sub-tropical climate with hot and humid climatic conditions that remains constant throughout the year.

 Bhutan also witnesses travelers from around the world at different times of the year for diverse purposes.
 From those who intend to know more about Buddhism and monasteries and those who simply want to unwind on the lap of the Himalayas to the ones escaping the European summers and winters, Bhutan becomes a temporary home to visitors and travelers, accommodating them with great zeal of compassion.
 So regardless of when you arrive, you are always at the right time at home you can call Bhutan.